Cycle to Work Schemes

 The list of things you can't apply for under the scheme may be longer; kids trailers, servicing, spare wheels, turbo trainers, GPS computers or anything race related.
 But then the journey to work isn't a race!
 The schemes are there to get you a great bike at an affordable price, if you want to be a weekend racer, save your pennies for that Ridley Noah, or Felt F-Series!

-There are quite a few schemes operating at the moment, but we work with the main contenders out there at the moment:
+There are quite a few schemes operating at the moment, but we work with the main provders out there at the moment:

-- CycleScheme (for employees of eg NHS, County Councils, Contabularies etc)
+- CycleScheme ( Original scheme operated by Blackhawk for employees of eg NHS, County Councils, Contabularies etc)

-- Halfords Cycle2Work (for employees of eg Carlisle City Council)
+- Halfords Cycle2Work (for employees of eg Carlisle City Council - also with various other schemes under separate names)

 - Bike2Work (for Smaller companies, organisations and the Self Employed)